-- Profit is the driver for cyberattacks - Data brokers are companies that collect or purchase public, personal, private info' and then sell that data. (~5,000 brokers, revenue of €250 Billion/year) - Consumer data is valuable, where you shop online, credit card details, coupons store's loyalty card, facebook pages you like, what you spend money on, birthdays, addresses, your interests. - Information on the Public Record: includes court records, motor vehicle records, census data, birth cert, marriage licenses, voter registration etc., - Social media users readily give their data to these brokers, who collect personal info from the posts made or 'liked', online quizzes you've taken, and websites you've visited. - Some data brokers act legally using public data, many act illegally https://www.youtube.com/watch?v=uZ2I-kk5ihk
+- Data brokers are companies that collect or purchase public, personal, private info' about you and then sell that data. (over 5,000 brokers, revenue of over €250 Billion per year) - Consumer data is valuable, where you shop online, credit card details, coupons store's loyalty card, facebook pages you like, what you spend money on, birthday, addresses, your job title, your interests. - Information on the Public Record: includes court records, motor vehicle records, census data, birth certificates, marriage licenses, voter registration information, bankruptcy records, divorce records. - If you spend a lot of time on social media or in the online world, you're giving data brokers even more information about you.
+Data brokers collect personal info from the posts you've made or 'liked' online, online quizzes you've taken, and the websites you've visited. - Some data brokers act legally using public data, many act illegally